 Holidays can be stressful.
-From putting up decorations to shopping for the perfect gifts, seeing friends and family, and of course making a wonderful Holiday meal.
+From putting up decorations to shopping for the perfect gifts, seeing friends and family, and of course, making a wonderful Holiday meal.
 It can be a lot.
-Why not take a little bit of stress off of your plate with a HelloFresh Holiday box?
+Why not take a little bit of stress off of your plate with a HelloFresh Holiday items?

-These kits, which are available now, give you everything you need to create a memorable home-cooked holiday meal without the fuss of planning and shopping.
+These meal kits and baking kits, which are available now, give you everything you need to create a memorable home-cooked holiday meal without the fuss of planning and shopping.

 Looking for a Holiday Ham?
 Check out our Holiday Ham list with wonderful options from top meat delivery companies.